Home HeadphonesHeadphone Comparisons AKG K240 vs. Samson SR850: In Depth Comparison

 AKG K240

-The K240 feels like a toy from your local Wal-Mart.
-There’s no getting around it.
-However, while it may be lighter than a female on a diet of Celery and Cigarettes, it’s not cheap.
+The K240 feels like a toy from your local Wal-Mart, and like Big Pun in his prime, there’s no getting around it.
+However, while it may be lighter than a long-distance runner on a diet of Rice Cakes and Powerade, it doesn’t necessarily feel cheap.
+Just very very nimble.

-Its ear cups are made of cheap faux leather, but it does actually feel of a higher quality than the 55 Ohm Chinese version as well.
-The cups are also very shallow; you’ll find that both of your ears will touch the cloth that’s covering the driver.
-What is a Headphone Driver?
+The shallow ear cups are made of faux leather, and you’ll find that both of your ears will touch the cloth that’s covering the driver.

-This doesn’t bother me quite as much as something like a Grado SR325e, but definitely keep it in mind.
-We’ll go into more depth in the comfort section, so don’t fret!
+This doesn’t bother me quite as much as the Grado SR325e disaster, but it’s something to keep in mind.
+We’ll go over comfort more later, so don’t fret!

-The headband is a thin piece of faux leather/plastic and the mechanism itself is a hammock style adjustment.
-I love this because I’m lazy and never have to worry about adjusting the headphone myself.
+The headband is a thin piece of faux leather/plastic and the mechanism itself is a hammock-style adjustment.
+I love this because I’m lazy and never have to worry about adjusting the headphones myself.

-On each side’s headband adjustment, there’s a small round piece of plastic with “R” and “L” which are plenty big enough as I’m able to quickly give it a look and put the headphone on without hassle.
+On each side’s headband adjustment, there’s a small round piece of plastic with “R” and “L” which are plenty big enough as I’m able to quickly give it a look and put the headphones on correctly without hassle.

 Samson SR850